evolvingstuff/vdw2/content/posts/obesity-of-9000-us-adults-dexa-said-72-percent-were-obese-bmi-said-42-percent-were-obese.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki – `
 │   │   inner_content: `VitaminDWiki – `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D))`
 │   │   inner_content: `Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D`
-│   │   page: `Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D`
-│   │   children:
+│   │   page: `Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Obesity is associated with low Vitamin D (and treated by D as well) – Aug 2019|Obesity is associated and treated by Vitamin D`